Alex-Linhares/FARGonautica/CODE_OF_CONDUCT.md

 A supplemental goal of this Code of Conduct is to increase open source citizenship by encouraging participants to focus on the work.

-Debates will labeled as intrigue between TROLL#1 and TROLL#2, and sorted out based on MERIT.
+Debates will labeled as intrigue between TROLL#1 and TROLL#2, and sorted out based on merit of the arguments (and not on the people involved, or their supposed intentions by others).

 ## 3. Expected Behavior